mandelsoft/documents/objectrelations/README.md

 But the admission API also provides information about the requesting subject.
 THis way it can not only be used for manifest validation, but it can also reject modifications not allowed for the requesting user.
 Therefore, validating admission webhooks can de-facto also be used to implement operation authorizations.
 Because they are only called for modifications, read-authorizations cannot be handled.

-This kind of hybrid-functionality is therefore not sufficient to really implement an authorization system based on attribute based conditions, it is basically only valid for value validation and it [mixes validation with authorizations](#separation-of-operation-authorization-and-value-validation).
+This kind of hybrid-functionality is therefore not sufficient to really implement an authorization system based on attribute based conditions, it is basically only valid for value validation, and it [mixes validation with authorizations](#separation-of-operation-authorization-and-value-validation).

 Another possibility to gain full control over such an extensive validation is to implement an API group by an extension api server (or aggregated API server) instead of a set of regular controllers.